plainpotato/FR-FUSION/gotendance/ReadME.md

 **Gotendance** is an attendance tracking app to accompany [**simpliFRy**](../simpliFRy/).
 They can be used together for facial recognition attendance taking.
 Gotendance is built primarily from the <ins>Go</ins> programming language, and its Web UI is made from <ins>HTML/CSS/JS</ins>.
 This enables it to be lightweight and easy to deploy.

+If you are a developer and would like to understand more about how gotendance works, refer to the [Developer Guide](Developer%20Guide.md)

 ---

 ## Features